ARMkiyas/Progress-of-Student-App/README.md

 <h1>Progress-of-Student App</h1>

 <p>Welcome to the Progress-of-Student repository!
-This repository contains the source code and relevant files for the "Progress-of-Student" app, which is designed to create progress reports for students in a school.</p>
+This repository contains the source code and relevant files for the "Progress-of-Student" app, which is designed to create progress reports for students in a school by Team Maverick.</p>

 <h2>Table of Contents</h2>